osinstom/osinstom.github.io/en/_posts/2020-02-05-my-takeways-from-c-traps-and-pitfalls.md

 ## Summary

 This book was a nice journey for me!
-As I spent a lot of time on programming C software, it was not a revolutionary book for me.
-Nevertheless, it can give a strong background and deep knowledge about trapsl
+As I spent a lot of time on programming C software during last year, it was not a revolutionary book for me.
+Nevertheless, it definetely broaden my knowledge about C and I'm sure it provides a strong background and deep knowledge about specific constructs of C.